-Action Lead Expected Outcome Timeframe 3.4 Staff training in volunteer management VRIS 2008 3.5 Volunteer training VRIS An umbrella annual training plan for volunteers is developed (recognising that this will require tailoring to specialist facilities).
+Action Lead Expected Outcome Timeframe 3.4 Staff training in volunteer management VRIS • The educational and training needs of volunteer supervisors is established.
+2008 • An annual training plan is developed for Volunteer Supervisors.
+3.5 Volunteer training VRIS • An umbrella annual training plan for volunteers is developed (recognising that this will require tailoring to specialist facilities).
 Volunteers are involved in training program development (including exit surveys to determine volunteer needs).
 Standardised training is provided for key 'across the board' areas (e.g. risk management) Training is tailored to specific job descriptions and skills (i.e. a training matrix is developed for each job description).
 Centralized promotion, scheduling and registration of training sessions.
-Training is brought out to groups (rather than getting groups to attend off-site workshops) Training is designed to address language and cultural sensitivity issues.
-2008 3.6 Development of resources / manuals VRIS Standardised training tools, resource manuals and supervisory tools are developed to support training, communication and feedback. (see Action 2.4 for sharing of existing material).
+Training is brought out to groups (rather than getting groups to attend off-site workshops) Training is designed to address language 2008 3.6 Development of resources / manuals VRIS • and cultural sensitivity issues.
+Standardised training tools, resource manuals and supervisory tools are developed to support training, communication and feedback. (see Action 2.4 for sharing of existing material).
 Development of standard templates for adaptation and use for site specific training.
-Late 2007 / early 2008 3.7 Development of communication strategies for supervisors City of Richmond A communication plan (which could 2008 onwards 3.8 Evaluation of Training City of Richmond / VRIS Feedback and evaluation of training is undertaken annually.
+Late 2007 / early 2008 3.7 Development of communication strategies for supervisors City of Richmond • A communication plan (which could include creation of a technology-based discussion forum; creation of a volunteer supervisors leadership team).
+2008 onwards 3.8 Evaluation of Training City of Richmond / VRIS • Feedback and evaluation of training is undertaken annually.
 Training plan to be revisited and reviewed annually.
 Tracking of training undertaken and skills/ experience gained by individuals on the centralized database.
 2008 onwards